rkalyanapurdue/wrf-singularity/README.md

-# Singularity container recpies for WRF
+# Singularity container recipes for WRF

 Use the recipe file Singularity to build WRF using the GNU compilers